hakhan88/hakhan88/README.md

 ## About Me

 A software engineer with a focus on producing intuitive user experience focused systems.
-Working my way towards becoming a full fledged software architect someday.
+Working my way towards becoming a full fledged software architect specialising on scalable applications server millions of clients worldwide.
 Currently working with web full-stack tech (Angular, React, Java, Node js and php).

 ## Other Activities